 note: adopted 2004; the anthem's music is based on a Montenegrin folk song

-Nepal name: "Sayaun Thunga Phool Ka" (Hundreds of Flowers)
+name: "Sayaun Thunga Phool Ka" (Hundreds of Flowers)

 lyrics/music: Pradeep Kumar RAI/Ambar GURUNG